Documenting the American South

 • Description

-The monument dedicated to Jacques MacConnell is a bronze plaque placed on a slab of slanted granite rock.
+The monument dedicated to Jacques MacConnell is a bronze plaque placed on a slanted slab of granite.
 The monument faces away from the property and is surrounded by rocks.
 To the right of the monument is a sign translating the French inscription on the original plaque.
-The inscription on the plaque honors MacConnell’s (McConnell) service to the nation of France during World War I.
+The inscription on the plaque honors MacConnell’s (McConnell's) service to the nation of France during World War I.

 • Inscription